 Winner of the 2018 Epigram Books Fiction Prize

 35-year-old English literature teacher Sukhin, is something of a cake fiend.
 He loves eating them, baking them, and sharing them; it is very much part of his identity.
-In one hilarious and all too relatable scene (to me, at least), Sukhin is out on a date with a woman who chooses an organic soy latte over cake for dessert, and he spirals into an internal monologue where the love of cake is a criterion to be considered “his people”.
+In one hilarious and all too relatable scene, Sukhin is out on a date with a woman who chooses an organic soy latte over cake for dessert, and he spirals into an internal monologue where the love of cake is a criterion to be considered “his people”.

 One person who does share his fondness for cake is Jinn, his former secondary school sweetheart.
 Sukhin stumbles on Jinn one afternoon in Chinatown, and she, to his astonishment, is now living as a homeless person in cardboard boxes in an alleyway.
 She disappeared several years ago and he had taken her for dead.
 Seeing her again shakes him to the core.